-“Music serves as a temporary distraction from the symptoms of my mental health issues,” says Clark.
-In fact, research has shown that it can lessen the impact of depression and anxiety.
-A study done in 2019 found that college students who listened to classical music every day for two months lowered their levels of anxiety significantly.
+Research suggests that listening to music may lessen the impact of depression and anxiety.
+A 2019 study found that college students who listened to classical music every day for two months had significantly lower levels of anxiety.

 Another 2016 study looked at the connection between music and anxiety by studying people who have a fear of heights.
-All of the participants were put in a virtual reality simulation of riding up nine floors in an elevator.
+Participants were put in a virtual reality simulation of riding up nine floors in an elevator.
 One group listened to music during the experiment, and the other didn’t.
-The researchers found that the people who listened to music recovered faster from the stress of the experience than those who didn’t.
-And many studies have shown that listening to music can lower your blood pressure and your heart rate (both spike when you’re stressed), and even lower stress hormones in your body.
+The researchers found that those who listened to music recovered faster from the stress of the experience than those who didn’t.
+And many studies suggest that listening to music can lower stress hormones as well as blood pressure and heart rate (both spike when you’re stressed).

-When her clients are in a bad mood or managing difficult emotions about the current state of the world, Cook recommends putting on a piece of classical music.
+When her clients are in a bad mood, feeling weird or off, or managing difficult emotions, Cook recommends putting on a piece of classical music.
 “Listening to music that does not have lyrics attached to it lets the listener project their personal feelings and their personal struggle into the music,” she says.
 And some research has found that even listening to “sad” music can make you feel some pleasant emotions, which might lessen the pain you are feeling or allow you to more safely feel sad feelings we sometimes try to avoid in life.

-If you don’t have the words to explain what you are going through, or if you don’t feel comfortable talking about it, song lyrics can give you another way to express your feelings.
-Lyrics give you permission to better understand your own situation through someone else’s perspective, says Cook.
+If you don’t have the words to explain what you’re going through, or if you don’t feel comfortable talking about it, song lyrics provide another way to express yourself.
+Lyrics give you permission to better understand your own situation through someone else’s perspective, Cook says.
 She uses something called “lyric analysis” when she works with kids and teens in group therapy settings.
 You can try it alone or with a friend or loved one.
 Here’s how:

 Discovering music that resonates is one key way teens and young adults define who they are and who they want to be, says Michael Viega, PhD, a professor of music therapy at Montclair State University in Montclair, New Jersey.
 Both Viega and Cook strongly encourage parents, teachers, and caregivers to approach teens’ and young adults’ music with curiosity.